HaxeFoundation/HaxeManual/content/02-types.md

 ##### since Haxe 4.2.0

 Abstract classes (not to be confused with [Abstract](type-system-type-inference)) are classes with partial implementation.
-As such, an abstract class cannot be instantiated but must first be extended, with the child class providing implementation of any abstract methods.
-Abstract classes support all language features that concrete classes support, thus any class can be declared abstract.
+As such, an abstract class cannot be instantiated but must first be extended, with the child class either providing implementation of all abstract methods or being declared abstract itself.

+In constrast to abstract classes, a class that implements all its methods is known as a concrete class.
 Concrete classes inheriting from abstract classes must be declared without the `abstract` keyword, and all abstract methods in the parent classes must be implemented.

-Abstract class methods behave similarly to interfaces; implementations of the methods do not use the `override` keyword.
+Abstract classes support all language features that concrete classes support, thus any class can be declared abstract.
+Furthermore, abstract class methods behave similarly to interfaces; implementations of the methods do not use the `override` keyword.

 ```haxe
 abstract class Vehicle {